NicolasFoong/Ordinary-Apparel/README.md

 # Capstone1: Ordinary Apparel
-QUICK RECAP: I had to re-do this entire project from my original.
-My first Website that I created crashed.
-I had it private and did not submit commits accordingly so when that happened, the best way to go about it was to restart from scratch.
-It was a very frustrating process but many lessons learned along the way.

 ## Introduction
 **Ordinary Apparel** is an e-commerce website that incorporates Git, HTML,CSS, and particularly Bootstrap 5.3 when building the components.
 The purpose of this project is a high-end thrift website being a virtual destination where shoppers can discover and purchase top-quality, pre-owned goods, including designer clothing, accessories, and more.
 With a focus on quality and style, this platforma meticulously curate their inventory, ensuring that every item meets quality standards.
 Shoppers can explore a wide range of premium brands and luxury items, making high-end fashion and upscale lifestyle products more accessible and sustainable